bshyuunn/foundry-ctf-template/README.md

 ```

 ## Creating Your Own Challenge
 To set up the environment for your challenge, simply modify the `docker-compose.yml` file.
-If you need to change the EVM version, make sure to update the `foundry.toml` file as well.
+Change `simple-challenge:` to the name of your challenge and adjust other values in the file to fit your challenge's environment.
 ```yml
 services:
   simple-challenge: